 Solomon Maimon (1753—1800)

 The enigmatic philosopher, Solomon Maimon, is an important figure in the development of the movement referred to today as German Idealism.
 Immanuel Kant recognized Maimon as the critic who perhaps best understood his Critique of Pure Reason, and Fichte praises Maimon, wondering if later generations will look down on his own generation for having dismissed Maimon.
 Although Maimon is important in the development of post-Kantian German philosophy, he was largely ignored during his day and despite some attention by later German philosophers, he has remained largely unknown.
 This is more than likely due to the fact that his works are quite complex and lacking in systematicity, as well as due to the fact that German was not his first tongue and to the fact that he had a somewhat difficult personality.
-Today, he is beginning to receive some of the attention that his writings deserve.
+In the twenty-first century, his writings are receiving significantly more attention.

 Table of Contents